Last Updated December 13th, 2020 at 01:55 pm by Lisa

 Here Is What You Need...

-You can use a Syrah, Cabernet or Pinot Noir, the Port is amazing...I hope you try it!
+You can use a Syrah, Cabernet, or Pinot Noir, the Port is amazing...I hope you try it!

-How To Make Oven Roast Beef:
+How To Make Roast Beef

 - Let the beef stand at room temperature for about 1 hour before roasting.
 Preheat the oven to 450 degrees.